 His current papers on computer and intellectual property law are available here.

 In retirement, Professor Hollaar is active as a consultant or expert in a variety of computer-related court cases, as well as a Special Master assisting judges in software discovery, determination of copyright infringement, and the construction of patent claims.
-He is also indulging his interest in the technical side of theater, as a board member of the Litchfield MN Opera House and a volunteer stage electrician at Pioneer Theatre.
-He is an advisory board member for the University of Utah's public radio station, KUER.Last updated: 08-18-2014
+He is also indulging his interest in the technical side of theater as a volunteer stage electrician at Pioneer Theatre.
+He is an advisory board member for the University of Utah's public radio station, KUER.Last updated: 11-10-2014

 School of Computing 50 S. Central Campus Dr. Rm.
 3190 Salt Lake City, UT 84112